What Does This Make Possible? The Question To Ask After Attending a Conference

 The post-conference high is real.
 Without a plan, though, it fades fast.
 Photo by Parker Young Photography at the 2025 Coach Builder Summit.

-Attending or speaking at an event is an investment of both time and money (and, introverts say energy.
-As a textbook extrovert I can’t possibly understand how being around hundreds of people for hours on end days at a time can be draining, but I digress…)
+Attending or speaking at an event is an investment of both time and money (and energy, introverts say.
+Although, as a textbook extrovert I can’t possibly understand how being around hundreds of people for hours on end days at a time can be draining, but I digress…)

 There are costs with hotels, flights, and buying contact lens solution at the CVS close to the hotel because you forgot it again.